 Due to the particular nature of a student's disability, he or she may been a need for assistance with intimate physical care.
 Our training is of the highest standard and the utmost pains and taken to respect students' dignity, privacy and self-esteem at all times.
-This ethos of dignity and respect is inspected by the Care Quality Commission (CQC) who have rated us as 'Good' across all categories.
-Click here to download the latest CQC report.
+This ethos of dignity and respect is inspected by the Care Quality Commission (CQC) who have rated us as overall 'Outstanding'.
+Click here to download the Report Summary and here to view latest CQC report.

 Learning about living on one's own and the skills they'll need when they leave College and home is an important goal for many students.
 Cooking, cleaning, shopping, budgeting, directing and negotiating care support and time management are all essential skills, whether students do them for themselves or direct others to do them.
 Students find being able to live in one of our independence flats an invaluable experience in developing these skills.